ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 #### Trees

-A tree is a nonlinear hierarchical data structure that consists of nodes connected by edges.

 ##### Why tree data structures?

 Other data structures such as arrays, linked list, stack, and queue are linear data structures that store data sequentially.
 In order to perform any operation in a linear data structure, the time complexity increases with the increase in the data size.
 But, it is not acceptable in today's computational world.

-Different tree data structures allow quicker and easier access to the data as it is a non-linear data structure.
+Different tree data structures allow quicker and easier access to the data as it is a non-linear data structure using hierarchy.

 Node